ermiller24/executive_layer/README.md

 ## Components

-- **API Bridge**: Provides an OpenAI-compatible API for applications to interact with EIR.
+- **API Bridge**: Provides an OpenAI-compatible API for applications to interact with ExL.
 - **Speaker Service**: Handles generating responses to user queries.
 - **Executive Service**: Monitors the Speaker, provides corrections, and manages the Knowledge Graph.
 - **Vector Store Service**: Stores and retrieves embeddings for quick context retrieval.
 - **Neo4j**: Stores the Knowledge Graph.
-- **Python Chatbot**: A simple command-line interface for interacting with the EIR system.
+- **Python Chatbot**: A simple command-line interface for interacting with the ExL system.

 ## Supported OpenAI API Features

-EIR implements all critical OpenAI API features:
+ExL implements all critical OpenAI API features:

 - **Chat Completions**: Generate responses to conversations.
 - **Embeddings**: Generate vector embeddings for text.